-- 1. Unconditional admission to the College. - 2.
-Receipt of a completed nursing application by date set by ADN Program Office. - 3.
+- 1. Unconditional admission to the College. - Receipt of a completed nursing application by date set by ADN Program Office. - 3.
 A minimum 2.5 grade point average for the last 24 hours of college credit for students with previous college work or high school diploma or GED for students with no previous college work - a.
-Students who have undergraduate-level credit hours will have a grade point average based on the most recent 24 hours of undergraduate credit hours. - b.
+Students who have undergraduate-level credit hours will have a grade point average based on the most recent 24 hours of undergraduate credit hours.

+- b.
 Students who have 24 or more credit hours at the graduate level will have a grade point average based on the most recent 24 hours of graduate-level credit-undergraduate-level credit hours will be ignored. - c.
 Students who have less than 24 hours at the graduate level will have a grade point average computed on the most recent 24 hours of undergraduate credit hours graduate credit hours will be ignored. - d.
 High school credits will not be used in calculating the grade point average, except as required in the Early Admission for Accelerated High School Students program. - 4.
 A status of good standing with the College. - An ability to meet essential functions required for nursing.
 A copy of the essential functions is avilable from the ADN program office and published on the College website, www.wallace.edu. - 6.
 Successful completion (grade of C or higher) of the following courses prior to application to the LPN-to-RN Mobility Option: - a.
 BIO 201-Anatomy and Physiology I - b.
 BIO 202-Anatomy and Physiology II - c.
 ENG 101-English Composition I - d.
-MTH 100-Intermediate College Algebra (or higher level)

-- 7. Completion of the ATI Test of Essential Academic Skills, Version V (TEAS-V) within three years of the program application deadline. - 8.
-Valid, unencumbered Alabama LPN license. - 9.
-Documentation of employment as an LPN for a minimum of 500 clock hours within the past 12 months.
+MTH 100-Intermediate College Algebra (or higher level) - 7.
+Completion of the ATI Test of Essential Academic Skills, Version V (TEAS-V) within three years of the program application deadline. - 8.
+Valid, unencumbered Alabama LPN license.